consumer-reports-digital-lab/data-rights-protocol-cert/conformance-tools.md

 [tools/genjwts.py](src/datarightsprotocol/tools/genjwts.py) is a script to generate JWTs signed by a bundled certificate as if it came from a test Authorized Agent.

 This will only generate them but not decode or verify existing JWTs.
-Use [[https://jwt.io][the JWT Debugger]] instead.
+Use [the JWT Debugger](https://jwt.io) instead.

 ```
 $ genjwts --help